astenmies/cool-docs/go-cheatsheet.md

 ## <a name="methods"/>Methods / Receiver Functions

 A method is a function with a special receiver argument.
-By convention, we name the receiver the first letter of its type (here d for deck).
+By convention, we name the receiver the first letter of its type (here d for featuredFlight).
 We can think of a receiver as "this", or "self" in OO, but in Go we never use those words!

 ```go
 // In Object Oriented programming, we use classes to extend